zxlearningdeep/BMGC/README.md

 # Balanced Multi-Relational Graph Clustering

-This repository contains the source code and datasets for the paper "Balanced Multi-Relational Graph Clustering", accepted by ACM Multimedia 2024.
+This repository contains the source code and datasets for the paper "Balanced Multi-Relational Graph Clustering", accepted by the 32nd ACM International Conference on Multimedia (MM 2024).

 # Available Data